 If an emergency situation happens to you, the person you provided as the emergency contact in your online registration form will be contacted if you are unable to do so.
-Emergency contact information is treated as
+Emergency contact information is treated as protected information that is available as needed and maintained by Yosemite Conservancy and the National Park Service.

 Depending on your service provider, there is limited cell phone coverage in the park.
-In case of a serious, lifethreatening family emergency and if you can't be reached by cell phone, your family can reach you by calling the Park Service Emergency Communications Center at (209) 379-1992.
+In case of a serious, life-threatening family emergency and if you can't be reached by cell phone, your family can reach you by calling the Park Service Emergency Communications Center at (209) 379-1992.
 Callers should state the emergency, provide your name and campsite location, and request a relay of a message to you.
 Please use this procedure for emergencies only.